lam-2015/poli-run/README.md

 - a user has many followed user, through the relationships table
 - define some useful methods (is the current user following a given user?, follow, and unfollow a user)

+5) Update the User model to include "Followers" properties

+- a user has many "reverse" relationships
+- a user has many followers through the previously defined "reverse" relationships table